-Our wireless services depend mainly on the cooperation of mobile network operators such as CMCC and its subsidiaries and Unicom and its subsidiaries.
+Our wireless services depend mainly on the cooperation of mobile network operators such as CMCC, Unicom, China Netcom, China Telecom and their respective subsidiaries.
 We rely on mobile network operators in the following ways:

-- we use mobile network operators' networks and gateways to provide wireless services; - · we use and rely on mobile network operators' billing systems to charge our subscribers through the subscribers' mobile phone bills; - · we rely on mobile network operators' collection proxy services to collect payments from subscribers; and - · we rely on mobile network operators' infrastructure to further develop our wireless services.
+- · we use mobile network operators' networks and gateways to provide wireless services; - · we use and rely on mobile network operators' billing systems to charge our subscribers through the subscribers' mobile phone bills; - we rely on mobile network operators' collection proxy services to collect payments from subscribers; and - · we rely on mobile network operators' infrastructure to further develop our wireless services.